allenai/allennlp/tutorials/how_to/using_a_debugger.md

 # How to Debug Your AllenNLP Code

-Recently several people have asked how to debug allennlp code using PyCharm, so I set out to figure it out.
-It turns out that it's not terribly difficult.
-It's also easy to do it in VSCode.
+Recently several people have asked how to debug AllenNLP code using their IDEs.
+Here is a guide how to do so in both PyCharm and VSCode.

-If you have a different preferred debugger, these instructions will probably work for you too.
+If you have a different preferred debugger, these instructions will hopefully get you most of the way there.

 ## Some Code To Debug